eightys3v3n/mqtt_logger/README.md

 ## Todo
 - Collect all readings made in a particular time period into a single row.
 The way it is currently recorded it is hard to get all the data points from a device at a particular time.
 (I think this might be done)
+- Make the SQL tables and MQTT topics to record, modular.
+Then extra modules can be added instead of additional projects started.